swiftlang/swift/docs/SIL.rst

 to contain a value of type ``T``.
 The result of the instruction is the address of the allocated memory.

-If a type is runtime-sized, the compiler must emit code to potentially dynamically allocate memory.
-So there is no guarantee that the allocated memory is really located on the stack.

 ``alloc_stack`` marks the start of the lifetime of the value; the allocation must be balanced with a ``dealloc_stack`` instruction to mark the end of its lifetime.
 All ``alloc_stack`` allocations must be